Residents flee from the town of Irpin, Ukraine, after heavy shelling by Russia destroyed the only escape route used by locals, March 6, 2022

 Photo by Carlos Barria/Reuters

-A vast body of previously published RAND research and analysis can shed light on these questions, and dozens of RAND experts are providing timely insights that may help inform both immediate and longer-term policy responses to Russia's attack.
+A vast body of previously published RAND research and analysis can shed light on these questions and more.
+Plus, dozens of RAND experts are providing timely insights that may help inform policy responses to Russia's war.

 Competition between the United States and Russia occurs at many levels, from the military arena to the economic, political, and social realms.
 A review of 58 RAND reports on this topic highlights major findings and explores key aspects of the deteriorating U.S.-Russia relationship.